shrvya-shetty/Lip-Reading-DataSet/README.md

 # Lip Reading Dataset for Deaf👄📚

+This is a sample dataset from my own collection.
+If you need further information, you can contact me at my email address.
+The project is available at this GitHub link https://github.com/shrvya-shetty/Deaf-Lip-Sync

 I am excited to share this comprehensive lip-reading dataset aimed at aiding the development of technologies and tools for the deaf and hard-of-hearing communities.💥 I have collected my own dataset, which includes a collection of videos converted into image frames 📸 and corresponding annotations 📑 to facilitate research and development in lip-reading and speech recognition.

 ## Dataset Download📥